;

 This means the operator must obtain and pass a safety audit and seek registration.

-For information on the current process to become registered, see: Guidance for PCBUs
+For information on the current process to become registered, see Apply for adventure activity operator registration

 An operation is not an adventure activity when: